RasikaLakmal/RasikaLakmal/README.md

 <br>
 &bull; 💼 Former Intern Software Engineer at AvenirIt, Kandy, Sri Lanka.
 <br>
-&bull; 🔍 I love working with MERN stack and Laravel,
+&bull; 🔍 I love working with MERN, MEAN stacks and Spring Boot,
 <br>
 &bull; 👽 But,Learning any technology that apears on my way.